- Keith Lipscomb, Fantasy

 Not only did Peyton Manning tie an NFL record with seven touchdown passes, but his 46 fantasy points were the third-most by a quarterback since the merger, according to ESPN Fantasy’s Tristan H. Cockcroft … and 10 more than he had ever scored in a game himself.
 It was his first game with at least 30 fantasy points since 2004.
 Not a bad way to start the season for the No. 3 quarterback in the preseason ESPN Fantasy rankings.

-- The Broncos were the only team with three wide receivers ranked in ESPN Fantasy’s top 20 at the position (Demaryius Thomas at No. 6, Wes Welker at No. 12, Eric Decker at No. 20), so it’s no surprise that two of them (Thomas and Welker) put up solid numbers.
+The Broncos were the only team with three wide receivers ranked in ESPN Fantasy's top 20 at the position (Demaryius Thomas at No. 6, Wes Welker at No. 12 and Eric Decker at No. 20), so it's no surprise that two of them (Thomas and Welker) put up solid numbers.

-- Thomas' 28 fantasy points were a career high, and Welker had 16 of his own in his Broncos debut.
+Thomas' 28 fantasy points were a career high, and Welker had 16 in his Broncos debut.
 But it was third-year tight end Julius Thomas who was the biggest surprise.

-- Julius Thomas, who had just one career catch in his first two seasons, had two first-half touchdowns on his way to 23 fantasy points.
+Thomas, who had only one career catch in his first two seasons, had two first-half touchdowns on his way to 23 fantasy points.
 The former Portland State basketball forward was the 20th-ranked tight end by ESPN fantasy in the preseason.
 He is owned in just 26.1 percent of ESPN leagues, and was started in just 9.3 percent of ESPN leagues.

-- Danny Trevathan's early celebration not only cost the Broncos (and fantasy owners of their defense/special-teams unit) six points immediately, but likely more than that since the Ravens immediately went downfield for a touchdown of their own.
+Danny Trevathan's early celebration not only cost the Broncos (and fantasy owners of their defense/special-teams unit) six points immediately, but probably more than that since the Ravens immediately went downfield for a touchdown.

-- Meanwhile, the Ravens defense scored minus-6 points.
-Last season, the unit finished with a negative total just once, in a 43-13 blowout loss in Houston.
+Meanwhile, the Ravens' defense scored minus-6 points.
+Last season, the unit finished with a negative total only once, in a 43-13 blowout loss in Houston.